buraksekili/tyk-docs/tyk-docs/content/shared/mdcb-config.md

 EV: <b>TYK_MDCB_STORAGE_PORT</b><br />
 Type: `int`<br />

-The port the Redis server is listening on.
+The port number your Redis server is listening on.

 ### storage.master_name
 EV: <b>TYK_MDCB_STORAGE_MASTERNAME</b><br />
 Type: `string`<br />

-It defines the sentinel master name
+Defines the Redis Sentinel master name

 ### storage.sentinel_password
 EV: <b>TYK_MDCB_STORAGE_SENTINELPASSWORD</b><br />
 Type: `string`<br />

-If set, redis sentinel will authenticate using this password.
+If set, Redis Sentinel will authenticate using this password.

 ### storage.username
 EV: <b>TYK_MDCB_STORAGE_USERNAME</b><br />
 Type: `string`<br />

-If set, a redis connection will be established with this user.
-If not set then it will defaults to the default redis user
+If set, a Redis connection will be established with this user.
+If not set then it will defaults to the default Redis user

 ### storage.password
 EV: <b>TYK_MDCB_STORAGE_PASSWORD</b><br />